jlwalkerlg/blog/content/posts/software-development/encapsulation.md

 }
 ```

-To enrol a student in a course, we would add the relevant course to the student’s list of courses.
+To enrol a student in a course, we would add the relevant course to the student's list of courses.

 ```csharp
 student.Courses.Add(course);
 ```

-Now let’s imagine we have a requirement which states that students must not enrol in more than 5 courses.
+Now let's imagine we have a requirement which states that students must not enrol in more than 5 courses.
 Further, each course is worth a certain number of credits, and each student is only allowed up to 40 credits from their enrolled courses.

 In DDD, these rules are known as **invariants**.
-The business (in this case a university) has rules regarding a student’s enrolments, and so we should enforce these in our code.
+The business (in this case a university) has rules regarding a student's enrolments, and so we should enforce these in our code.

 Before enrolling the student in a course, we therefore need to perform the necessary checks.